A dwelling in a green area having a 7 star NatHERS rating

 Let it sit on the ground!

 Based on our experience, a suspended floor is an awful choice if you are seeking higher star ratings.
 In a hot climate, a suspended floor deprives you of 0.5 to 1 star compared with the concrete slab on ground.
-Heating demand is not much affected since suspended floors can be heavily insulated to mitigate the difference; however, cooling demand is going to be an issue here.
+Floor construction does not affect heating demand since you can insulate suspended floors enough to mitigate the difference; however, cooling demand is going to be an issue here.
 Note that the earth is cooler than the ambient air by a few degrees, additionally, building energy is transferred to the ground and hence, the ground temperature below the house is very moderate and near the comfort temperature.
-This facilitates decreasing the cooling demand in the hot season and beneficiary to the overall energy saving of the house services.
+This facilitates decreasing the cooling demand in the hot season and beneficiary the overall energy saving of the house services.

 Block the flow of heat at all costs!

 A high degree of insulation is worth its cost.
-More insulation means more buffer for the windows to have cheaper windows with less thermal performance.
+More insulation means more buffer to have cheaper windows with a low thermal performance.
 Try and diversify your choice of insulation.
-Reflective insulation works best in summertime and hot climates and together with bulk insulation blocks heat transfer both in conduction and in radiation forms.
-The use of roof blankets the flow of heat further in cold climates.
+Reflective insulation works best in summertime and hot climates.
+The use of a roof blankets the flow of heat further in cold climates.
 Also, slab edge insulation and underslab insulation work very well in reducing heating demand in those climates.
 Remember, Adding R6.0 insulation to the ceiling is not the same as adding an R1.5 blanket to the roof and R3.5 to the ceiling; the latter is more effective (the lesser the cold faces the better and also less thermal bridging).
 Also adding a moderate amount of insulation to the internal walls adjacent to the unconditioned areas goes a long way in terms of heat transfer and acoustics.

-Colour of external building elements matters, perhaps the most in extreme hot or cold climates.
-You need to maximize solar absorptance (solar heat gain) of building elements in cold climates and therefore, the use of dark-coloured external roof or wall claddings (similar to Monument or Basalt) are encouraged.
+The colour of external building elements matters, perhaps the most in extremely hot or cold climates.
+You need to maximize the solar absorptance (solar heat gain) of building elements in cold climates.
+Therefore, the use of dark-coloured external roof or wall claddings (similar to Monument or Basalt) is useful.
 On the other hand, for hot climates, you need to use light-coloured external elements (similar to Surfmist or Shale grey).
-Understandably, these choices may conflict with the aesthetics of the building and the choice of material and hence, you need to assess the effect and see if it is worth your while.
+Understandably, these choices may conflict with the aesthetics of the building and the choice of material.
+You need to assess the effect and see if it is worth your while.

 Let there be more daylight!

-The cost of a project is tightly associated with the overall U-value of its windows.
-It is of course agreed upon that the windows play a major role in one’s sense of belonging and attachment to the environment as well as well-being.
+The cost of a project mainly depends on the overall U-value of its windows.
+Windows play a major role in one’s sense of belonging and attachment to the environment as well as well-being.
 But it’s reasonable to ask to what degree?
-For example, the BCA requirement for natural light is that the light transmitting area of a window (i.e. glazing) to be at least 10% of the floor area served.
+For example, the BCA requirement for natural light is that the light transmitting area of a window (i.e. glazing) be at least 10% of the floor area served.
 Also, an opening area of 5-10% to the floor area served is certainly ok for Climate zones 6-8 and probably sufficient for other climate zones as well.
 Going beyond the above thresholds comes with a price as you will need to decrease the overall U-value of windows.

-As for window SHGC (Solar Heat Gain Coefficient), you generally need to maximise it on north-facing windows (i.e. clear windows) and minimise it on the east or west-facing windows (i.e. tinted windows).
+As for window SHGC (Solar Heat Gain Coefficient), you generally need to maximise it on north-facing windows (i.e. clear windows).
+Also, try to minimise it on the east or west-facing windows (i.e. tinted windows).
 Note that south-facing windows do not matter much in terms of solar gain.

 Optimize shadings

-Perhaps, the best options here to obtain an additional star is to optimize your shadings and eaves.
+Perhaps, the best option here to obtain an additional star is to optimize your shadings and eaves.
 Here’s how it goes:

-1- North-facing windows do not like shadings with long projections.
-At summertime, sun is directly above the house and therefore short shading projections blocks the unnecessary irradiation effectively from entering the building.
-As a rule of thumb, do not allow the shading projection (P) to be more than 50% of the window height (h) plus the distance from top sill to edge of shading (G).
+• North-facing windows do not like shadings with long projections.
+In the summertime, the sun is directly above the house and therefore short shading projection is enough to block the unnecessary irradiation.
+As a rule of thumb, do not allow the shading projection (P) to be more than 50% of the window height (h) plus the distance from the top sill to the edge of the shading (G).

-2- East and west facing windows do not help you much in winter in reducing heating demand and also, increase the cooling demand significantly in summer.
+• East and west windows do not help you in winter, however, they increase the cooling demand significantly in summer.
 Therefore, you need longer shading projections on them.
-Choice of retractable shading devices instead of fixed shadings over, is a very helpful choice; certainly pays back and makes it easy to go beyond 6 star especially in hot climates.
+The choice of retractable shading devices instead of fixed shadings is very helpful.
+Generally, this solution pays back and makes it easy to go beyond a NathERS 6-star rating.

 Get a professional